Wokko-wok/EasyPark_App-Documents/README.md

 #### Purpose

 This web app will serve two main purposes.
-The first is to allow vehicle owners to book a safe parking spot near a desired location for a certain period of time.
+The first is to allow vehicle owners to book a safe parking spot near a desired location for a certain period of time in the Melbourne, Australia.
 The other is to allow the manager of the company to manage these parking spots and bookings.

 As it stands a driver looking for a parking spot in locations such as in the city, a shopping center or at an airport are forced to do the same sequence over and over again.
 To find a spot they would have to either look up these locations beforehand or aimlessly drive around, both resulting in the driver hoping to find a vacant parking spot.
 Even if they end up finding a space there is usually no guarantee that the vehicle will be left unscathed.
 Research done by the National Road Safety Partnership Program reports that collisions that include a parked vehicle make up 51% of reported car park collisions.
 In fact collisions with a parked vehicle are 6 times more likely to happen in car parks than in any other driving environment.
 Insurance data reveals that the net incurred cost of car park incidents is approximately $3,000 this does not include the loss of time completing insurance claims as well as the potential profit loss due to a vehicle being out of commission during repairs.
 (Reference https://www.nrspp.org.au/product/car-parks-campaign/)

 Easypark provides an alternative to general parking by providing an affordable, secure, and more flexible car park option.
 The app contains a wide selection of available privately owned parking and garages that the user can choose from.
 It allows the user to book a parking spot near a desired location and choose the duration of stay which can range from a day to a few months.
 They can also view their previous bookings and leave a rating for other users to see.
 To ensure that the user's vehicle is secure, all private car parks that are posted are reviewed and must pass strict guidelines to ensure accuracy and safety.